frc6908/JavaForBeginners/Lesson 8 - FRC Programming/Lesson8FRCProgramming.md

 import frc.robot.commands.vision.DriveToTarget;

 public class OI {
-    // Instantiate the joystick connected to driver station public Joystick
+    // Joystick connected to the driver station public Joystick
         driveStick = new Joystick(Constants.kDriveStickPort);

-    public XboxController
+    // Xbox Controller connected to the driver station public XboxController
         operatorController = new XboxController(Constants.kOperatorControllerPort);

-    // Instantiate all the buttons from the Xbox Controller and Joystick public Button
+    // Instantiate all the buttons used on the Xbox Controller and Joystick public Button
         intakeCargo = new JoystickButton(driveStick, Constants.kIntakeCargoButton),
         intakeHatch = new JoystickButton(driveStick, Constants.kIntakeHatchButton),